mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

   possibly-negative thermodynamic potentials.
 Any propagation mechanism must therefore require an explicit annotation at every named root derived spec.
-- _Correct arithmetic abstraction._ On the half-line, addition and non-negative scaling are total operations, but unary negation is not.
+- _Correct arithmetic abstraction._ On the half-line, addition and non-negative scaling are closed operations (the result always stays on the half-line), but unary negation is not.
 Treating `mass`, `duration`, `kinetic_energy` as displacement vectors makes `-m` type-check silently, even though a negative absolute mass has no physical meaning.
 Even the seemingly reasonable `mass_a - mass_b` is problematic: the result can be negative, yet